 If you ignore vending machines, which have been around since the mid-1830s, the self-service evolution in relation to shopping actually started in the UK in the 1950s.
 Until this point, shops essentially had a counter from which customers were served and staff who did all the of the fetching; there were no aisles to walk down or shelves to lift things off ourselves, and baskets or trolleys to take around with us were not even on the radar.

 The transition to people serving themselves in shops took a while!
 Even in the 1960s and 70s, self-service in some stores or at petrol stations (in terms of filling up your own car with fuel) took a long time to become the norm.

-In settings other than retail, for example, in airports and other travel environments, self-service kiosks that dispense information, allow you to check in or print tickets, have become more common since around the year 2,000 and a technology overhaul has completely changed the experience for travellers or customers since then.
+In settings other than retail, for example, in airports and other travel environments, self-service kiosks that dispense information, allow you to check in or print tickets, have become more common since around the year 2,000 and a technology overhaul has completely changed the experience for travelers or customers since then.
 If everything you need to travel or check in is provided by a kiosk, there is little need for interactions with human staff, unless something goes wrong, or your requirements aren’t standard, and you need some intervention in order to achieve the desired outcome.

 The benefits of self-service kiosks

 Self-service kiosk benefits are numerous.
 Depending on the sector in which they are utilized, these could include:

 - Less human staff being required to serve customers/passengers, resulting in resources savings for the business